pi-dev500/Pi-apps_TUI/README.md

 ```
 # Warning:

 This still have some bugs, use with caution.
-Don't spam the install or uninstall button, unless you want it to freeze.
+This is in early stage.